demisto/content-docs/content-repo/extra-docs/articles/XSOAR-Build.md

 ### The `Configuration Setup` Playbook
 This playbook will manage the entire configuration process and needs to run through a `Configuration Setup` incident type.<br />
-It consists of five sections:
+It consists of five stages:
-1. Fetching the configuration file and loading it's content to the machine.
+1. Fetching the configuration file and loading its content to the machine.
 2. Downloading and installing the custom packs.
 3. Installing marketplace packs.
 4. Configuring lists.